bevry/ropo/README.md

         replaceSync(
             'hello INVERT:1 good INVERT:2 guten INVERT:3 gday /INVERT:3 morgen /INVERT:2 morning /INVERT:1 world',
             new RegExp('(?<element>INVERT:\\d+) (?<content>.+?) /\\k<element>'),
-            function ({ content }) {
+            function (outer, { content }) {
                 return content.split('').reverse().join('')
             }
         )
     )
     // => hello gninrom 2:TREVNI/ negrom 3:TREVNI/ yadg 3:TREVNI netug 2:TREVNI doog world
-    // as we can see, recursion was correctly, disabled
+    // as we can see, recursion was correctly disabled
     // if it wasn't, we would end up with an error like:
     // (node:7252) UnhandledPromiseRejectionWarning: RangeError: Maximum call stack size exceeded
-    // the second argument to the replace function, which is ommitted in the above example
-    // would now be the outer match content, instead of the inner match content
-    // if we replaced it, then we would end up with
+    // and if we used `outer` instead of the content capture group, we would have:
     // => hello 1:TREVNI/ gninrom 2:TREVNI/ negrom 3:TREVNI/ yadg 3:TREVNI netug 2:TREVNI doog 1:TREVNI world

     // uppercase the contents of <x-uppercase>